 Laissez les bons temps rouler at Mardi Gras Columbia, grab your beads and walk in the parade then head to City Roots for an all-day music festival.
 Sponsored by Louisiana-based Abita Brewing Company, enjoy some drinks and Cajun cuisine and of course, King Cake.

-Join hundreds others at the parade down Harden street for the Annual Black History Parade and Festival.
+Join hundreds others at the parade down Harden Street for the 19th Annual Black History Parade and Festival.
 Then, head over to MLK Park for the statewide celebrated party filled with live music, vendors, and more.
 Be sure to bring your kiddos along, there’s educational games and entire kid zone just for them (and you).